BU-KABlab/PANDA-BEAR/documentation/WIP Construction.md

 ## Vials

 Use the vial holder found in 3d-prints.
-Vials should be positioned along the Y-axis with the first vial having the highest y-value.
+Vials should be positioned along the Y-axis with the first vial having the lowest y-value.

 ## Wellplates